micene09/scarlett/docs/api/class.md

 The optional `base` parameter defaults to the current rest client options object.

+### Built-in Cache System

+On a `RestClient` class instance, you will find every cache capability available as public method, for more details visit the [Built-in Cache System](/api/in-memory-cache) section.

 ## RestClientBuilder

 Every instance of `RestClient` will have a public property named **options**, this is just an instance of `RestClientBuilder`.